Back to the office

 First app hackathon

-I’m almost three weeks into a new role with the app team and today took part in my first app hackathon.
+I’m now almost three weeks into a new role with the app team and today took part in my first app hackathon.

 At first I was slightly alarmed that we were all going to be taking a day out of delivery with an important deadline on the horizon, but I thoroughly enjoyed the day and found it surprisingly valuable to step back mid-Sprint and think about what the future holds beyond July.